 Interim Executives Academy: Helping Short-Term Leaders Succeed

-Third Sector’s programs are based on a cohort learning model, and we encourage multiple representatives from each organization to participate in these trainings.
+Third Sector Company’s programs are based on a cohort learning model, and we encourage multiple representatives from each organization to participate in trainings.
 This expands the opportunity for team members to implement concepts and principles from this training together, ultimately creating more impact.
-Our tuition is based on a “per organization” versus “per pupil” basis.
-We encourage up to six representatives to engage with our classrooms as learning laboratories for their entire nonprofit.
+Our tuition for Board Chairs Academy is based on a “per organization” versus “per pupil” basis.
+We encourage up to ten representatives to engage with our classrooms as learning laboratories for their entire nonprofit.

 These programs create an opportunity for staff and volunteers to participate in discussions and share their experiences with other nonprofit leaders.